The Future of CPM: The Move to Cloud-based Financial Reporting

 OneStream Cloud offers a subscription-based service for their CPM platform that has become the “preferred option” for new customers.
 Compared to traditional on-premise CPM software deployments, OneStream offers a high-performance architecture running on Microsoft Azure and SQL Azure technologies that enables new environments to be spun up or upgraded in a matter of hours.
 Clever multi-core processing allows end-user tasks to be distributed across multiple servers rather than being tied to a single server – ideal for larger user populations.
 Machine learning technology has been introduced that enables their Cloud environments to ‘learn’ of peak demands on the software, enabling it to scale-out additional capacity as needed at month end or key reporting periods.

 This speed of accessibility, performance management and short turnaround would have been unheard of only a few years ago.
-Like many Cloud offerings, OneStream offers a flexible, secure and scalable choice of deployment method that is now a viable alternative to on-premise.
+Like many cloud offerings, OneStream offers a flexible, secure and scalable choice of deployment method that is now a viable alternative to on-premise.

 Cloud is an IT paradigm that has come of age for Finance.